-- Established turf lawns Prohibited. - Annual and perennial flowers, vegetable gardens, shrubs, established trees Mandatory water restrictions.
+- Established turf lawns Mandatory water restrictions.
+Watering limited to no more than 1 to 2 times a week.
+No watering from 10:00 am to 6:00 pm.
+Watering may be prohibited under this stage. - • - Annual and perennial flowers, vegetable gardens, shrubs, established trees Mandatory water restrictions.
 All outdoor watering is prohibited with exception to watering of established trees twice a month by hand, or by deep root mechanical bubblers or subirrigation.
 No hand watering between 10:00 am and 6:00 pm. - City parks sports turf Mandatory water restrictions.
 Watering is reduced and closely monitored to ensure savings target of greater than 45% is achieved.
 Watering may occur between 10:00 am to 6:00 pm.
 Signs may be posted if using non-tributary groundwater from Denver Basin wells. - City parks and right-of-way Prohibited.
 All outdoor watering is prohibited with exception to watering of established trees twice a month by hand, by deep root mechanical bubblers or by subirrigation.
 Watering may occur between 10:00 am to 6:00 pm. - City golf course Follow BMP's for golf course irrigation.
 Water only as needed and perform irrigation checks in the field to ensure efficiency and performance.
 Timely repair of any irrigation component not performing properly.
 Discontinue the use of potable water convert all irrigation to 100% non-potable.
 This would be a 100% reduction in the use of potable water.
 Monitor the Big Dry Creek flows and consider limiting the use of non-potable water to lower priority areas (voluntarily). - New landscape installations requiring water New installations are prohibited.
-Alternative nonirrigated groundwater (e.g. mulch) will be required.
+Alternative non-irrigated groundwater (e.g. mulch) will be required.